ni/nimble/packages/nimble-components/src/combobox/specs/IxD.md

 ![ ](spec-images/combobox-4.png)

 ### Behavior

 #### Minimum Width

-The comobox component minimum width is three times the component height. *See [Select](/packages/nimble-components/src/select/specs/IxD.md) for more information.*
+The comobox component minimum width is three times the component height. _See [Select](/packages/nimble-components/src/select/specs/IxD.md) for more information._

 #### Menu Height

 The menu height should be enough to display five to seven menu items before overflowing with a vertical scrollbar (not pictured).

 #### Overflow Text

-All text should truncate, not wrap. *See [Select](/packages/nimble-components/src/select/specs/IxD.md) for more information.*
+All text should truncate, not wrap. _See [Select](/packages/nimble-components/src/select/specs/IxD.md) for more information._

 #### Progress & Loading

-When displaying menu items in the menu lags or is expected to take longer than normal, the menu should indicate that it's loading. *See [Select](/packages/nimble-components/src/select/specs/IxD.md) for more information.*
+When displaying menu items in the menu lags or is expected to take longer than normal, the menu should indicate that it's loading. _See [Select](/packages/nimble-components/src/select/specs/IxD.md) for more information._

 #### Touch-Screen Devices

 On touch-screen devices, the combobox field input should bring up the native keyboard.

 ![ ](spec-images/combobox-5.png)

-The combobox menu button should bring up the menu in a Nimble or native tray instead of a popover. *See [Select](/packages/nimble-components/src/select/specs/IxD.md) for more information.*
+The combobox menu button should bring up the menu in a Nimble or native popover. _See [Select](/packages/nimble-components/src/select/specs/IxD.md) for more information._

 ### Mouse Interactions

 Field inputs are used to type and menu buttons are used to open the menu.

 ![ ](spec-images/combobox-6.png)